nanoporetech/DTR-phage-pipeline/README.md

 ```
 conda env create -f environment.yml
 ```
 That's all.
-Ideally, `conda` shoud take care of all the remaining dependencies when each specific Snakemake `rule` is called.
+Ideally, `conda` shoud take care of all the remaining dependencies when each specific Snakemake step (described below) is executed.

 ## Usage